First-Time Home Buyer’s Guide to Knox, Blount, Monroe, and Loudon Counties

 Crafting a Competitive Offer

-In the Sevier Valley and East Tennessee market, competitive offers require strategy.
-Research comparable sales to determine fair market value.
-Your offer should include:
+In today’s East Tennessee market, strong offers are based on solid data and smart terms.
+Review comparable sales to determine fair market value.
+A competitive offer typically includes:

 - Purchase price